What About Insurance?

 Individuals and families come to us seeking professional help with vision therapy, but may find medical insurance will not readily help cover the out of pocket costs.
-Often a gap exception may be applied for.
-This will allow for payments to be applied towards in network deductibles, but not every insurance company makes this possible.
-Of course these individuals and families understand how important vision therapy is for their profession and children.
+Often a gap exception, or network deficiency exception, may be applied for.
+This will allow for payments to be applied towards in-network deductibles, but not every insurance company makes this possible.

-If you find yourself stuck between much needed care and the cost these creative suggestions to cover out of pocket costs are for you.
+If you find yourself stuck between much needed care and the potential cost, these creative suggestions to cover out of pocket expenses are for you.

-Vision Therapy costs estimate around $2,000 – $6,000 for all evaluations, therapy, progress checks, tests and followups.
+Vision Therapy costs estimate around $2,000 – $6,000 for all evaluations, therapy, progress examinations, and follow-up post-therapy visits.

 3. Reach out to churches, friends and family

 Patients often reach out to their community for help.
-It’s easy to swallow your pride and ask for some help when it’s for your child’s health.
-You’ll be surprised how receptive people will be when they understand the cause.
+You’ll be surprised how receptive people will be when they understand the need.
 Don’t be afraid to reach out.